MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

 - **Windows support**: Verify that Windows machines are [supported by Defender for Endpoint](/defender-endpoint/configure-server-endpoints#windows-server-2012-r2-and-windows-server-2016).
 - **Linux servers**:
     - For Linux servers, you must have Python installed.
 Python 3 is recommended for all distros, but is required for RHEL 8.x and Ubuntu 20.04 or higher.
-    - Automatic deployment of the Defender for Endpoint sensor on Linux machines might not work as expected on machines running services that use [fanotify](/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-linux#system-requirements) or other incompatible components.
-For these machines we recommend that you validate potential compatibility issues, and manually install the Defender for Endpoint sensor on these machines.
+    - Automatic deployment of the Defender for Endpoint sensor on Linux machines might not work as expected if machines run services that use [fanotify](/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-linux#system-requirements).
+Manually install the Defender for Endpoint sensor on these machines.
 - **Azure VMs**: Check that VMs can connect to the Defender for Endpoint service.
 If machines don't have direct access, your proxy settings or firewall rules need to allow access to Defender for Endpoint URLs.
 Review proxy settings for [Windows](/defender-endpoint/configure-proxy-internet) and [Linux](/defender-endpoint/linux-static-proxy-configuration) machines.
 - **On-premises VMs**: We recommend [onboarding on-premises machines as Azure Arc-enabled VMs](/azure/azure-arc/servers/learn/quick-enable-hybrid-vm).
 If you [onboard on-premises VMs directly](onboard-machines-with-defender-for-endpoint.md), Defender Server Plan 1 features will be available, but most Defender for Servers Plan 2 functionlity isn't available.
 - If you've moved your subscription between Azure tenants, some manual preparatory steps are also required.
 For details, [contact Microsoft support](https://portal.azure.com/#view/Microsoft_Azure_Support/HelpAndSupportBlade/~/overview).